sait-wbdv/winter-2022/content/cpnt-262/assignments/achievement-1.md

         - Libraries with a [CDN](https://www.cloudflare.com/en-ca/learning/cdn/what-is-a-cdn/) option are generally easier to install.
 3. Create a simple demo that shows a working implementation.
 4. Include a `README.md` file (if your library includes one, replace it) with the following:
+    - Your name, course and assignment title;
     - **How did you install the library?**
         - As embedded code in a `<script>` element at the end of the HTML file?
         - As external code in a `<script>` element in the `<head>` element of the HTML file?
         - Did you use a Content Delivery Network, downloaded files or `npm`?
-    - **Did anyone help you?** Include attributions for any classmates, articles, tutorials, etc that helped you complete this project.
+    - Attributions: **Did anyone help you?** Give credit to any classmates, articles, tutorials, etc that helped you complete this project.
+    - Code Journal: Include self-assessments, observations, research, etc under the heading "Code Journal".

 ---